vevar/feature.auth/README.md

 # Feature of authorization
-This feature has been created for reuse logic of authorization(by login & password) and identification (by token) users.
+This feature module has been created for reuse logic of authorization(by login & password) and identification (by token) users.
 You could add your own implementations of data sources like in the sample.

 ## How to run sample